Mt. Brighton is a ski area located in the state of Michigan in USA. The resort is in the town of Brighton, MI.

 Mt.
 Brighton can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 76% of its trails rated at or above intermediate.

 Mt.
-Brighton Ski Resort is located in the state of Michigan, USA.
-This ski area is nearby the town of Brighton, MI.
+Brighton is located in the state of Michigan, USA.
+This ski area is nearest the town of Brighton, MI.

 Brighton, MI 48116 USA